Tableau

 -f,--file_path: to push a single file-d,--directory_path: to push several files at once

+The tool uploads all files in the given directory.
 Make sure it contains only the extracted files before pushing.

 Then you'll have to schedule the script run and the push to the Catalog.
 Use your preferred scheduler to create this job.